-- Advanced Threat Protection: Our advanced threat protection functionality uses techniques including AI/ML, signatures and reputation to deliver real-time protection from malicious internet content like browser exploits, scripts, zero-pixel iFrames, malware and botnet callbacks.
-Over 250,000 unique security updates are performed every day to the Zscaler cloud to keep users protected.
+- Advanced Threat Protection: Our advanced threat protection functionality delivers real-time protection from malicious internet content like browser exploits, scripts, zero-pixel iFrames, malware and botnet callbacks.
+Over 200,000 unique security updates are performed every day to the Zscaler cloud to keep users protected.
 Once we detect a new threat to a user, we block it for all users.
-We call this the "cloud security effect." - Sandbox: Our cloud sandbox enables enterprises to block zero-day exploits and advanced persistent threats by analyzing unknown files for malicious behavior, and it can scale to every user regardless of location.
-Our cloud sandbox was designed and built to be multi-tenant and allows customers, using AI among other analytics, to determine which traffic should be sent for detonation.
-As an integrated cloud security platform, customers can set policies by users and destinations to prevent patient-zero scenarios to analyze, hold and detonate suspicious files in the cloud sandbox before they are sent to a user. - Browser Isolation: Our cloud browser isolation functionality creates an isolated browsing session that enables users to access any webpage on the internet without downloading any of the web content served by the webpage onto a local device or the corporate network.
+We call this the "cloud security effect." - Sandbox: Our cloud sandbox enables enterprises to block zero-day exploits and advanced persistent threats, or APTs, by analyzing unknown files for malicious behavior, and it can scale to every user regardless of location.
+Our cloud sandbox was designed and built to be multi-tenant and allows customers to determine which traffic should be sent for detonation.
+As an integrated cloud security platform, customers can set policies by users and destinations to prevent patient-zero scenarios by holding, detonating and analyzing suspicious files in the cloud sandbox before they are sent to the user. - Browser Isolation: Our cloud browser isolation functionality creates an isolated browsing session that enables users to access any webpage on the internet without downloading any of the web content served by the webpage onto a local device or the corporate network.
 With cloud browser isolation, users are not directly accessing active web content; instead, only a safe rendering of pixels is delivered to the user.
 Malicious code that may be hidden in the web content is kept at bay.
-Customers can select and isolate traffic based on specific policies and/or automatically based on our AI enabled risk determination.

-Data Protection - Our data protection functionality enables enterprises to prevent unauthorized sharing or exfiltration of confidential information for users, devices, and servers, reducing our customers' business and compliance risk.
+Data Protection- Our data protection functionality enables enterprises to prevent unauthorized sharing or exfiltration of confidential information for users, devices, and servers, reducing our customers' business and compliance risk.
 Core cloud platform data protection services include: